Nancy Drew Mystery Stories: Publishing history

-Titles

-Grosset & Dunlap
+Grosset & Dunlap titles (1930–1979)

 The Nancy Drew Mystery Stories were first published in the United States in 1930 by Grosset & Dunlap in a series of hardbacks.
-Revision of all titles through Volume 34 began in 1959.
+Revision of all titles through #34 began in 1959.

-Simon & Schuster
+Simon & Schuster titles

 In 1979, the Nancy Drew books began to be published by Wanderer Books Simon & Schuster in paperback format.
 Though formatted differently from the original 56-volume series which continued under Grosset & Dunlap's control, these new books were published under the Nancy Drew Mystery Stories banner.
 These books feature increasingly contemporary cover illustrations and some books have multiple versions of the cover art.

-To collectors of Nancy Drew and Hardy Boys books, books in the original series published at Simon & Schuster are called "Digests".
-This is due to the books resembling Digest-size paperbacks, differing from Grosset & Dunlap's hardcover books (one of the reasons why Adams switched to Simon & Schuster was because Grosset & Dunlap did not like this move, while Simon & Schuster agreed to it).
+These books are sometimes referred to as "Digests", since Simon & Schuster published them as digest-size paperbacks, as opposed to Grosset & Dunlap's hardcover books.
+(One of the reasons why Adams switched to Simon & Schuster was that Grosset & Dunlap was opposed to such a change, while Simon & Schuster agreed to it.)

 In 2005, the first eight volumes from the Wanderer section (#57-64) were republished by Grosset & Dunlap, as a special promotion for the celebration of Nancy Drew's 75th anniversary.
 These republications went out of print in 2013.

-Wanderer editions
+Wanderer Books (1979–1985)

 The Triple Hoax was originally listed as the next book at the end of The Thirteenth Pearl.
 Grosset & Dunlap continued to list this until they lost a court case against the Syndicate and Simon & Schuster in May 1980.
 The book was later revised to eliminate The Triple Hoax.
 However, they later published this book — and the seven after that — in 2005, with the permission and collaboration of Simon & Schuster, in celebration of Nancy Drew's 75th anniversary.

 The main plot, formula, and continuity of the books remained similar to the original Grosset & Dunlap books still being published at the time.
 Harriet Adams was still involved in the Syndicate, even after she stopped writing the books in 1980.
 Simon & Schuster rejected her original manuscript for The Secret in the Old Lace, with the story being rewritten by Nancy Axelrad.
-After she died in 1982, the Syndicate continued with five of its partners (Adams' remaining three children, plus authors Nancy Axelrod and Lilo Wuenn), until its sale to Simon & Schuster in 1987.
+After she died in 1982, the Syndicate continued with five of its partners (Adams' remaining three children, plus authors Axelrad and Lilo Wuenn), until its sale to Simon & Schuster in 1987.

 During this period, the Syndicate began to hire new, younger writers, including Sharon Wagner, Richard Ballad, and James Duncan Lawrence.
-Ballad's books — Captive Witness and The Sinister Omen — were all originally written for The Hardy Boys, but were rewritten for unknown reasons.
-The Emerald-Eyed Cat Mystery also falls in this category.
+Ballad's two books, Captive Witness and The Sinister Omen, as well as The Emerald-Eyed Cat Mystery, were originally written for The Hardy Boys, but were rewritten for unknown reasons.

 The final two books (#77 and #78) were "backdoor pilots" for the spin-off The Nancy Drew Files, which began in 1986.
 Due to this, and the sale of the Stratemeyer Syndicate, the series went on a two-year hiatus to retool the series.